-Preventing Children are vulnerable to extremist ideology and radicalisation.
+Preventing Radicalisation and the Prevent duty and Channel Children are vulnerable to extremist ideology and radicalisation.
 As when protecting children from other forms of harms and abuse, protecting children from this risk is part of the School's safeguarding approach.